peterhinch/micropython_eeprom/flash/FLASH.md

  5. `wemos_flash.py` Test program running on a Wemos D1 Mini ESP8266 board.

 Installation: copy files 1 and 2 (3 - 5 are optional) to the target filesystem.
-The `flash_test` script assumes two S25FL256L chips connected to SPI(2) with CS/ pins wired to Pyboard pins Y4 and Y5.
+The `flash_test` script assumes two chips connected to SPI(2) with CS/ pins wired to Pyboard pins Y4 and Y5.
+Device size is detected at runtime.
 The `get_device` function may be adapted for other setups and is shared with `littlefs_test`.

 For a quick check of hardware issue:
 ```python